Apply for BAföG to attend school

 - if you complete your training, or

-- if such changes occur in relation to your siblings.
+- if such changes occur with your siblings.

 Prerequisites